quantummaid/quantummaid-tutorials/aws-lambda/02_MinimumViableFunction.md

 </dependencies>
 ```

-➊ This is required to provide HttpMaid with method parameter name information through reflection.
+➊ This is required to provide QuantumMaid with method parameter name information through reflection.
 It's not enabled by default, so this must be explicitly enabled here.

 ➋ This contains QuantumMaid reasonable defaults for dependencies, including minimal footprint alternatives to Jackson (minimal-json) and Logback (slf4j-simple).
 Because size matters.

 ## [`Main.java`](step1/src/main/java/de/quantummaid/tutorials/Main.java)

-Our starting point is the proverbial hello world from the [*"Getting Started"* guide](https://quantummaid.de/docs/01_gettingstarted.html)
+Our starting point is the proverbial *Hello World* from the [_"Getting Started"_ guide](https://quantummaid.de/docs/01_gettingstarted.html)

 <!---[CodeSnippet](step1MainClass)-->

 ```java
 package de.quantummaid.tutorials;